Japan House London opens on 22 June 2018

 Michael HOULIHAN, Director General of Japan House London

-“London has long been a crossroads for our World’s cultures, ideas, and trade.
-From June, Japan will have a special place where its voice can be heard and its stories can enrich this exceptional fabric of openness and understanding.”
+“London has long been a crossroads for our world’s cultures, ideas, and trade.
+From tomorrow, Japan will have a special place where its voice can be heard and its stories can enrich this exceptional fabric of openness and understanding.”

 Temporary exhibition gallery & events space

-The opening exhibition is SOU FUJIMOTO: FUTURES OF THE FUTURE 藤本壮介 未来の未来 in collaboration with Tokyo’s TOTO GALLERY• MA.
+The opening exhibition is SOU FUJIMOTO: FUTURES OF THE FUTUREin collaboration with Tokyo’s TOTO GALLERY• MA.
 Seen for the first time in the UK, the exhibition explores the innovative works of one of Japan’s most influential contemporary architects, FUJIMOTO Sousuke.
 Linking to the London Festival of Architecture, it will present Fujimoto’s philosophical and sustainable approach to architecture, looking at current projects but also his experiments for the future.
-On 12 June, Fujimoto will give a Sou Fujimoto: Futures of the Future lecture at the Design Museum, followed by an ‘in conversation’ Q&A session with The Guardian’s architecture and design critic Oliver Wainwright.

 New insights to appreciating books

-The first Japan House Library exhibition, Nature of Japan (June - August) will feature original photographs by leading Japanese photographer, SUZUKI Risaku.
+The first Japan House Library book display will be themed around the nature of Japan (June – September), featuring original photographs by leading Japanese photographer, SUZUKI Risaku.
 Artworks and design products will be exhibited along with photo albums, vintage books, paintings, novels, poetry and picture books.
-The second library exhibition Mingei (September - November) will be themed around Japan’s mingei folk art movement that developed from the late 1920s.
+In the autumn (September - November), the library display will be themed around Japan’s mingei folk art movement that developed from the late 1920s.